WHAT WE DO.

 “Nothing great is ever achieved without enthusiasm.”

 Our platform assures that each and every member at Pro Bono Solicitors is equipped and qualified to deliver adequate assistance & services.
-We at Pro Bono Solicitors are passionate about the endeavours we promise to uphold and deliver as the members are intrinsically motivated to perform their tasks for the greater good of the society.
-The platform pledges to provide its participants with a large expanse of free legal information, legal services, online events and profuse opportunities to gain and inculcate legal knowledge.
+We at Pro Bono Solicitors are passionate about the endeavours we promise to uphold and deliver as the members are intrinsically motivated to perform their tasks for the greater good of society.
+The platform pledges to provide its participants with a large expanse of free legal information, pro bono legal services, and profuse opportunities to gain and inculcate legal knowledge.

-Standing true to our name, Pro Bono Solicitors strives to administer itself in a not-profitable manner as the entire revenue generated by various events and competitions shall eventuate to charitable causes because we understand that greatness is seen by not what you have, but by what you give.
+Standing true to our name, Pro Bono Solicitors strives to administer itself in a not-profitable manner because we understand that greatness is seen by not what you have, but by what you give.
 Therefore this team believes that we all together can and shall make a difference.

 The information contained in this website (www.probonosolicitors.in) is provided for informational purposes only, and should not be construed as legal advice on any matter.
+The Bar Council of India does not permit advertisement or solicitation by advocates in any form or manner.
 By accessing this website (www.probonosolicitors.in), you acknowledge and confirm that you are seeking information relating to Pro Bono Solicitors for your own accord and that there has been no form of solicitation, advertisement, or inducement by Pro Bono Solicitors or its members.
 I acknowledge the following:

 - There has been no advertisement, personal communication, solicitation, an invitation, or inducement of any sort whatsoever from us or any of our members to solicit any work through this website;